Trying to Move On

 God spends a lot of time telling me how strong I am.
 You are bold, He has said when I felt meek.
 You are tenacious, He has said when I am on the verge of giving up.
 You’re like a little fireball, he says to inconspicuous, intimidated me.
 And I can feel His delight in me as I rise up in strength as His daughter, as a bold little girl who others continually underestimate.

-But, He also teaches me to embrace weakness.
+But, God also teaches me to embrace weakness.

-I expect Him to despise my weakness, because He is so strong.
+I expect God to despise my weakness, because He is so strong.
 I want to be like Him, to make Him proud by taking care of myself.
-But again and again, He reminds me that He never intended for me to take care of myself.
+But again and again, God reminds me that He never intended for me to take care of myself.
 I am nothing without Him.
 That will never change.
-Whenever I have the courage to admit how much I need Him, His love rushes in, and I realize that this was all He wanted all along––to be let in.
+Whenever I have the courage to admit how much I need Him, His love rushes in, and I realize that this was all God wanted all along––to be let in.

 In my vulnerability, He is my Protector.
 When I am lost, He finds me.
 And to my weariness, He brings rest.
-In my helplessness He draws near and whispers, I love being
+In my helplessness God draws near and whispers, I love being with you.

 In the Deep

-In the times of deepest pain, we learn how deep His love goes.
+In the times of deepest pain, we learn how deep God’s love goes.
 And we are made deeper in Him.

 I used to tell myself that my past struggles weren’t me.
 I was joyful, hopeful, and strong, not sorrowful, doubting, or weak.
 I was victorious, not needy!
 To admit otherwise seemed like defeat.
 But we can be both: broken and victorious, needy and strong.
 In fact, that duality is one of the most beautiful mysteries of God’s work in us.